-The featured ethical and environmentally friendly furniture companies featured below everything from sustainable office chairs and desks to bed frames and storage furniture (with a whole lot in between)!
+The ethical and sustainable furniture companies featured below everything from sustainable office chairs and desks to bed frames and storage furniture (with a whole lot in between)!

-Yup, this is your ultimate guide to finding the very best in sustainable furniture in 2023.
+This is your ultimate guide to finding the very best in sustainable furniture in 2024.

 There’s a lot to sort through when it comes to sustainable furniture, so our goal is to make that search easier.